 Computer Vision took its first steps in the 1950s, when early neural networks began to detect the edges of objects and to sort them by their shapes.
 In the 1970s, the first commercial Computer Vision applications were used to interpret written text for the blind, using optical character recognition (OCR).
 As the internet matured in the 1990s, large sets of images became available online for analysis, driving the development of facial recognition programs.
 As Computer Vision applications evolved, algorithms were implemented to solve unique challenges across a wide range of sectors, and have steadily become more sophisticated over time.

 Today, the ubiquity of smartphone cameras ensures a constant stream of photos and videos and Computer Vision technology has become easily accessible, making it even more appealing to enterprise.
 Accuracy rates for object identification and classification have jumped from 50% a decade ago to 99% by 2019, and today’s systems are even more accurate than humans.

-The impact of artificial vision technology is being felt across a wide range of fields that rely on computers to analyze images.
+The impact of computer vision technology is being felt across a wide range of fields that rely on computers to analyze images.
 These include the military, industrial, healthcare, automotive, data and retail domains.
 As Computer Vision continues to mature, the applications of its technology seem almost endless.
 Let’s explore a few.

 Another key Computer Vision application is the areas of autonomous vehicles, which need to navigate challenging terrain and detect adversaries.
 Computer Vision systems also support human drivers and pilots, enabling them to evade enemy fire.
 As is the case with many military innovations, technology transfer is now benefiting a broad range of industries.